microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then scanned using microCT scanners (Bruker microCT, Kontich, Belgium).
 Figure 1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enabled a simultaneous display of bone, its vascularization, and their segmentation.
-Therefore, as presented in our other study, using the obtained datasets we could quantitatively show that the age-related osteoporosis diminishes with improved vascularization (Grunewald et al., 2021).
+Therefore, as presented in our other study, using the obtained datasets we could quantitatively show that the age-related osteoporosis diminishes with improved vascularization [@doi:10.1126/science.abc8479].

-![MicroangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.** After perfusion with µAngiofil the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.
+![**MicroangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
+  After perfusion with µAngiofil the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.
   The arrowheads mark the visualized microvessels within the tibia.
   The diameter of the tibia shaft is around 1 mm.
   On the right side of the image one can distinguish the bigger epiphyseal vessels.